Vadodara

-Vadodara (/gu/), also known as Baroda, is a city situated on the banks of the Vishwamitri River in the Indian state of Gujarat.
+Vadodara (/gu/), also known as Baroda, is a city on the banks of the Vishwamitri River in the Indian state of Gujarat.
 It serves as the administrative headquarters of the Vadodara district.
 The city is named for its abundance of banyan (vad) trees.
 Vadodara is also locally referred to as the Sanskrutik Nagari and Kala Nagari of India.

 The city is prominent for landmarks such as the Laxmi Vilas Palace, which served as the residence of the Maratha royal Gaekwad dynasty that ruled over Baroda State.
 It is also the home of the Maharaja Sayajirao University of Baroda.